Social Action Opportunities

 • Developing resources to support change

-• Creating worship opportunities and fostering spiritual connection to the Earth and
+• Creating worship opportunities and fostering a spiritual connection to the Earth

 Contact: Corinne Doud

-Their mission is “to organize and mobilize UUs in Massachusetts to confront oppression”.
-Their website, http://www.uumassaction.org lists many opportunities to live our shared values through regional teams and issue teams, and monthly action hours.
-All of the work is grounded in racial justice and UU Mass Action is in solidarity with Black Lives Matter.
+The mission of UU Mass Action is “to organize and mobilize UUs in Massachusetts to confront oppression.”
+Their website lists many opportunities to live our shared values through regional teams, issue teams, and monthly action hours.
 Current campaigns are:

 • Indigenous Rights